Ahmed-2k1/PayTM-like-app/README.md

-# PayTM Clone - Money Transfer App
+# Money Transfer App

-Welcome to the PayTM Clone, a modern and secure money transfer application.
-This project replicates core features of PayTM, focusing on seamless transactions and secure backend operations.
+Welcome to the Money Transfer App, a modern and secure application.
+This project replicates core features of standard money tranfer apps, focusing on seamless transactions and secure backend operations.

 ## 🚀 Project Overview